-- Check out what is still available for you in university accommodation as well as the clubs and societies.
-Remember, in order to gain a good graduate outcome, the more you participate in university life, the more likely an employer is to be interested in you.
+- Check out what is still available for you in university accommodation as well as finding out about the clubs and societies.
+Remember, in order to gain a good graduate outcome, the more you actively participate in university life, the more likely an employer is to be interested in you.

-- Talk to your school or college staff as they know you well and listen to their advice and where possible, talk to your careers adviser who will be able to give you impartial advice on all your options.
+- Talk to your school or college staff as they know you well.
+Listen to their advice and, where possible, talk to your careers adviser who will be able to give you impartial advice on all your options.

 It can feel very flattering to hear a university telling you that they would really like you on their course, but just make sure it is the right course at the right university for you!
 If universities have places on a less competitive course, they may offer you a place on a similar subject course or on a joint honours or combined course.

 STOP –THINK –CONSIDER – is this right for me OR would I be better taking time out and applying again next year?
 Always use the UCAS website to get the full picture on Clearing

 The Student Room has a useful guide to clearing and adjustment.

 You could download UniCompare's clearing app http://clearing.co.uk/ which tells you everything you need to know about Clearing and Adjustment and allows you to talk to universities directly.